new

 Oil of Oregano Side Effects

 Can you experience Oil of Oregano side effects?
-Here's some tips to help you use this oil effectively and safely.

-The most common Oil of Oregano side effects are:
+The Most Common Oil of Oregano Side Effects are:

-• Warm, tingling sensation in your mouth when taken orally.
+1. Warm, tingling sensation in your mouth when taken orally.

-• - Typical dosage is 2 - 4 drops of oil placed under the tongue.
+Typical dosage is 2 – 4 drops of oil placed under the tongue.

-- Reduce the dosage if you find it too spicy.
+Reduce the dosage if you find it too spicy.

-• Upset stomach if not diluted properly in a carrier oil.
+2. Upset stomach if not diluted properly in a carrier oil.

-• - Using 100% pure oregano oil may cause upset stomach so try diluting it with virgin olive oil.
+Using 100% pure oregano oil may cause upset stomach so try diluting it with virgin olive oil.

-- You can also buy oregano oil premixed with other oils, such as vegetable oil and olive oil.
+You can also buy oregano oil premixed with other oils, such as vegetable oil and olive oil.

-Some oregano oil capsules come enteric-coated.
+Some oregano oil capsules come Enteric – Coated.
 This coating ensures the capsules are digested in the large intestine, not the stomach, avoiding any stomach side effects.

 Important Notes: